itamarc101/UnityShelf/README.md

 # Instructions for running the project locally
 - To run it on Desktop browser.
-1. Navigate to the Build folder
+1. Navigate to BuildShelf folder
 2. Open PowerShell window
 3. Type: py -m http.server
 4. Navigate to any browser desired